Path to Leadership in Lowell

 Bora, whose family came to Lowell from Cambodia, always enjoyed being outside but knew little about conservation.
 "When they first brought us together, they asked ‘What does it mean to conserve?'"
 Bora told a group at the 2014 Land Trust Rally.
 "As a kid, I thought it meant going around hugging and watering trees."

-His involvement in SCC led to his becoming an inaugural member of the Lowell Leaders in Stewardship (LLS), a year-round after-school environmental education program that formed in 2014 thanks to funding from the Lowell Public Schools and the Massachusetts Cultural Council's YouthReach program.
+His involvement in SCC led to his becoming an inaugural member of the Lowell Leaders in Stewardship (LLS), a year-round after-school environmental education program that formed in 2014 thanks to funding from the Lowell Public Schools, the Massachusetts Cultural Council's YouthReach program, and the National Endowment for the Arts's CARES Act .

 As part of SCC and LLS, Bora often took the lead in the removal of non-native species, planting of flowers for pollinators, and river stewardship.
 "Bora has always been a hardworking team member," says Sally Farrow, Drumlin Farm’s Outreach Coordinator.
 "These programs provided Bora with the opportunity to develop his confidence and leadership skills, which enabled him to become an excellent teacher and role model for young students in Lowell."